 My completed exam didn’t upload.
 What should I do?

-First, make sure that you're wireless internet is turned on.
+First, make sure that your wireless internet is turned on.
 If you feel that it is taking an extremely long time, we recommend restarting your computer and reconnecting to the wireless.
 You should then open Exam4, choose the “ Select an Existing Exam” option, select your Exam, and click the “Submit Electronically” button.
-If you still cannot upload your exam, please see Student Support (During the Semester in the Support Office, and during Exams in the ITS Command Center in VH202.)
+If you still cannot upload your exam, please contact Law ITS Helpdesk.

 Can I review my exam after I’ve submitted it?

 No. Exam4 saves only encrypted copies of your exam answer - you will not be able to open or read your exam answer after submittal.

 I like to write a lot for exams – is there a maximum page limit?

 Yes.
 Exam4 will begin to hit its maximum file size near 20 single-spaced pages.
 You will receive warnings before you’re about to hit this point.
 When you see the warning, come to an appropriate stopping point and submit your exam.
 Then, you may continue by starting a new exam.
 (If the Exam file size maximum is reached, please contact ITS for a prize, as you will be the first student to accomplish this.)